NicotineLL/social-image-feed/README.md

 ## Installation

-note: The script is using protocol-relative URLs to match secured and non-secured connections, so it requires web server to run
+The script is using protocol-relative URLs to match secured and non-secured connections, so it requires web server to run

 1. Download the master repository https://github.com/NicotineLL/sif/archive/master.zip
 2. Unzip on your web server or localhost